SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           stocks?
       - answer: >-
-          You can click on "Marginable stocks" on the “US Stocks “page of Snowball Securities App, and three indicators showed next to the stock name are: a. initial margin rate; b. maintenance margin rate; c. overnight margin rate.
+          You can click on "Marginable stocks" on the “US Stocks “page of Snowball App, and three indicators showed next to the stock name are:
+          a. initial margin rate; b. maintenance margin rate; c. overnight margin rate.

           Initial margin rate — the percentage of the purchase price of the securities that the investor must deposit into their account.